Skip to main content

 [Arm] Target resets and boots correctly after pushing the reset button / after a power-on reset, but not after a SYStem.Up+Go

-Please also check if the reset line of the debugger is properly connected to the chip reset (like the reset button).
+Please also check whether the debugger’s reset line is properly connected to the chip reset (i.e., the same reset source as the reset button).

-It may be also possible that the reset line, that is pulled low during SYStem.Up per default, does not reset the entire SoC.
-A SYStem.Up cannot in this case reset the device completely.
-The processor will then not start from a reset context with the device, which might cause the boot issues.
-The reset button and the nSRST pin might also be connected to different points on the board, so check the board schematics.
-Sometimes, there is a reset logic in between that treats the reset button and the nSRST differently.
-So also explore the option to disconnect the nSRST and reroute it to the reset button with a wire, to achieve the same reset the reset button does.
+It is also possible that the reset line, which is pulled low during SYStem.Up by default, does not reset the entire SoC.
+In such cases, SYStem.Up cannot fully reset the device.
+As a result, the processor may not start from a clean reset context, which can lead to boot issues.
+In addition, the reset button and the nSRST pin may be connected to different points on the board.
+Therefore, check the board schematics carefully.
+Some designs include reset logic that treats the reset button and nSRST differently.
+As a test, you can disconnect nSRST and reroute it to the reset button signal to ensure that the debugger triggers the same reset behavior.

-Please also check if a SoC specific reset mechanism via a register interface is available (i.e., a core reset be triggered by writing to the proper register).
-If yes, then this might be used together with the command SYStem.Option.RESetRegister
+Please also check whether a SoC-specific reset mechanism via registers is available (i.e., a core reset triggered by writing to a dedicated register).
+If so, this mechanism can be used together with the command SYStem.Option.RESetRegister.

-If the reset cannot be done by a single register, e.g. if multiple custom registers are written, the reset sequence should be put in a PRACTICE script.
-For example, the script could access the reset register via the AHB/AXI in SYStem.Mode Prepare.
-Then, having done the reset, the debugger could connect with SYStem.Mode Attach.
-Attach does not ensure the CPU is at the reset vector, so to keep the CPU at the reset vector, try to put an endless loop at the reset vector before releasing the CPU from reset again.
-This can also be done in "Prepare" mode, if the CPU memory is accessible via AHB/AXI.
-In this case use the Data.Assemble command as shown in the template script below:
+If the reset cannot be achieved with a single register write (e.g., if multiple registers must be configured), the reset sequence should be implemented in a PRACTICE script.
+For example, the script can access the reset registers via AHB/AXI in SYStem.Mode Prepare.
+After performing the reset, the debugger can connect using SYStem.Mode Attach.
+Note that Attach does not guarantee that the CPU is stopped at the reset vector.
+To ensure this, you can place an endless loop at the reset vector before releasing the CPU from reset.
+This can also be done in Prepare mode if the CPU memory is accessible via AHB/AXI.
+In this case, use the Data.Assemble command as shown in the template script below:

 // This example outlines a rough scheme how a CPU could be reset via a custom